EdPeReg/Uninformed-Informed-Search-Algorithms/README.md

 # WARNING.
 <b> There could be some nasty bugs, still in development. :) .Iterative deepening depth first search is not recomended to use (for now) because memory problems.
-Your RAM will be crazy, don't let it to go up to 90% .</b>
+Your RAM will be crazy, check your ram when run depth first search.</b>

 Some common algorithms apply it to images using opencv + QT.